Wealden District Council

 Reference materials

 All reference materials and internal work procedures are stored on the RIAMS website.
-In addition, there is material available on the HSE’s general website and secure extranet site, a library of law encyclopaedias and reference books is maintained in the office.
+In addition, there is material available on the HSE’s general website and secure extranet site, a library of law encyclopedias and reference books is maintained in the office.

 Competency and Consistency of Officers

 The shared Environmental Health service between Wealden and Rother has created resilience, improving collective knowledge and experience.
 Annual appraisals are conducted to identify training needs which form an annual training programme.
-For 2023-4 training will be directed towards the use of the new cloud-based database, ldox Tascomi and fatal accident investigations.
-Every member of the team attends external seminars, to progress their professional knowledge and self-development.
+In 2024-5 training was directed towards the inspection of caravan sites.

 It is essential that officers are well informed and knowledgeable in health and safety matters.
-Competency of all officers is judged against HSC (G) 4 “Standards of Competency”, using a matrix developed by the Sussex Health and Safety Liaison Group.
 Annual appraisals are conducted to review performance and to identify specific training needs.
 Officers attend training days, county liaison meetings and food and safety team meetings.
-During 2022-3 all but one team meeting was held in person.
+During 2024-5 all team meetings were held in person.

 Wealden continues to attend and support the Sussex Health and Safety Liaison Group.
 This group includes all Sussex local authorities that are responsible for regulating health and safety and includes a representative from the HSE.
-It encourages sharing of knowledge and expertise and develops joint resources.
+It encourages the sharing of knowledge and expertise and develops joint resources.

 Complaints Against Service